MpiloNM95/monty/README.md

 -   Implement the swap opcode.
 -   The swap opcode
 -   The opcode swap swaps the top two elements of the stack.

+### 4. add
+-   SimpleImplement the add opcode.
+-   The add opcode
+-   The opcode add adds the top two elements of the stack.